timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 }
 ```

 `Pluck` is simple as it's just a `sound` wrapper. `Chord`, on the other hand, is way more interesting.
 As a guitar chord is just a set of strings being plucked (almost) at the same time, we can model it as a slice of `Streamer`s, each of which is represented by `sound`.
 Now, every string starting from the second one is plucked with a slight delay, hence we need to add increasing silence before each pluck and address sound duration accordingly.
 We can add delays using `beep.Silence`, which is also a `Streamer`, and combine two streamers together with `beep.Seq`.
-Once all streamers're added to the resulting slice, we pass it to `beep.Mix`, effectively producing a new streamer that would play them at the same time.
+Once all streamers are added to the resulting slice, we pass it to `beep.Mix`, effectively producing a new streamer that would play them all at the same time.
 Example of a C-chord:

 {% include audio.html src="/assets/audio/c-chord.wav" %}